samitokay/portfolio/README.md

 Challenges Faced
 Responsive Design: One of the main challenges I faced was making the website fully responsive.
 It required careful consideration of layout and styling to ensure that the content remains readable and visually appealing on different devices.

-Overcoming Challenges
-Research and Documentation: I relied on online resources, documentation, and community forums to research solutions to the challenges I encountered.
-I also documented my findings and solutions to reference later.

 Lessons Learned
 Importance of Planning: Planning and outlining the project beforehand proved to be crucial in maintaining a clear direction and avoiding unnecessary roadblocks during development.